isaacchua0309/tp/docs/AboutUs.md

 [[github](https://github.com/darhh)]
 [[portfolio](team/darhh.md)]

-* Role: Caretaker
+* Role: Integration, Documentation
-* Responsibilities: Keep Isaac in check.
+* Responsibilities: In charge of versioning of the code, maintaining the code repository, integrating various parts of the software to create a whole.
+Responsible for the quality of various project documents.

 ### Jane Doe